AI Is Making Data Literacy a 'Survival Skill' That Schools Must Teach, Experts Argue

 It’s almost impossible to go anywhere or do anything in today’s digital world without giving out some of our personal data or risking its security.

-In fact, an overwhelming majority of U.S. adults (86 percent) are concerned about the privacy and security of their personal information and data, according to a new whitepaper from Publishers Clearing House.
+In fact, an overwhelming majority of U.S. adults (86 percent) are concerned about the privacy and security of their personal information and data, according to a new whitepaper from Publishers Clearing House Consumer Insights.

 And the rise of generative artificial intelligence—technology that’s reliant on the data it’s trained on—might put our personal data at even greater risk, the authors of the whitepaper argue.